 “The delegations come to learn, share and transfer information on terrorism, organized crime, and other criminal issues,” said Rosenfeld.

-Posted by Ian Greenhalgh on December 12, 2016, With 1027 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on December 12, 2016, With 1090 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.